 In 1970, Hoyt and colleagues observed that some cases of septo-optic dysplasia also had hypopituitary dwarfism; hence, the evolution of the expanded term "septo-optic-pituitary dysplasia," the descriptor most often used now (Hoyt et al 1970).
 In this article, the term "septo-optic dysplasia" will be used only for the combination of optic nerve hypoplasia and absent septum pellucidum without hypopituitarism, whereas “septo-optic-pituitary dysplasia” refers to the additional presence of hypopituitarism.
 This neuroendocrine association with the typical cerebral malformations were confirmed by other authors (Morishima and Aranoff 1986) but the cerebral anomalies do not predict the development of pituitary endocrinopathies (Garcia-Filion et al 2017).

-Furthermore, septo-optic-pituitary dysplasia may be associated with a broad spectrum of other cerebral anomalies, including lobar holoprosencephaly (Roessmann et al 1987; Polizzi et al 2006), olfactory tract and bulb hypoplasia (Levine et al 2001), basal encephalocele (Periakaruppan et al 2009), schizencephaly (Aicardi and Goutieres 1981; Barkovich et al 1989; Kuban et al 1989), partial or complete absence of the corpus callosum (Zeki et al 1992; Stevens and Dobyns 2004), gray matter heterotopia (Brodsky and Glasier 1993), a variety of unilateral or bilateral focal cortical dysplasias (Nuri Sener 1996; Miller et al 2000; Stevens and Dobyns 2004), porencephaly (Aicardi and Goutieres 1981; Kuban et al 1989), hippocampal hypoplasia (Riedl et al 2008), absence of the epithalamic structures including the pituitary gland (Severino et al 2014), periventricular leukomalacia (Brodsky and Glasier 1993), fusion of the cerebellar hemispheres (Michaud et al 1982), and partial absence of the falx cerebri (Riedl et al 2008).
+Furthermore, septo-optic-pituitary dysplasia may be associated with a broad spectrum of other cerebral anomalies.
+The most frequent association is with schizencephaly (Aicardi and Goutieres 1981; Barkovich et al 1989; Kuban et al 1989; Braga et al 2018).
+In a retrospective study of 734 patients with schizencephaly, septo-optic-pituitary dysplasia coexisted in 69.1% (Braga et al 2018).
+Others include lobar holoprosencephaly (Roessmann et al 1987; Polizzi et al 2006), preoptic-septal variant of holoprosencephaly (Hahn et al 2010), olfactory tract and bulb hypoplasia, (Levine et al 2001; Sarnat et al 2017; Sarnat and Flores-Sarnat 2017), basal encephalocele (Periakaruppan et al 2009), partial or complete absence of the corpus callosum (Zeki et al 1992; Stevens and Dobyns 2004), gray matter heterotopia (Brodsky and Glasier 1993), a variety of unilateral or bilateral focal cortical dysplasias (Nuri Sener 1996; Miller et al 2000; Stevens and Dobyns 2004), porencephaly (Aicardi and Goutieres 1981; Kuban et al 1989), hippocampal hypoplasia (Riedl et al 2008), absence of the epithalamic structures including the pituitary gland (Severino et al 2014), periventricular leukomalacia (Brodsky and Glasier 1993), fusion of the cerebellar hemispheres (Michaud et al 1982), and partial absence of the falx cerebri (Riedl et al 2008).

 There is increasing evidence to show that the borders of the syndrome of septo-optic-pituitary dysplasia are, at best, indistinct, and are a spectrum (Humphreys 2008; Cemeroglu et al 2015; Alt et al 2017; Nagasaki et al 2017).
 For example, major midline developmental brain anomalies (ie, lobar and semilobar holoprosencephaly, agenesis of the corpus callosum) may be accompanied by pituitary insufficiency in the absence of any ocular pathology (Cameron et al 1999).
 Optic nerve hypoplasia occurs in 75% to 96% of patients with agenesis of the septum pellucidum (Saranac and Gucev 2014; Cemeroglu et al 2015).
 Hahn and colleagues reported a case of so-called septopreoptic holoprosencephaly (midline fusion restricted to the septal and preoptic areas, sparing the orbital frontal lobes) associated with hypopituitarism but with no apparent visual impairment (Hahn et al 2010).
 Cases of isolated pituitary insufficiency and posterior pituitary lobe ectopia, without ocular or septal anomalies, have been associated with periventricular gray matter heterotopia (Mitchell et al 2002).
 In young children with optic nerve hypoplasia with or without other CNS components of septo-optic dysplasia, the brain malformations do not predict hypopituitarism (Garcia-Filion et al 2017).